Updated July 14, 2021

 We ask that you come to the Whidbey Institute campus only if you have no COVID symptoms, no fever, and no known exposure to COVID-19 positive individuals within 14 days.
 Click here for more information on the timeline from exposure to feeling better.

 These guidelines apply to staff, visitors, program participants, volunteers, and program leaders.
+Different people have different levels of comfort and needs vary widely.
+Please care for yourself and respect the boundaries of others.
 As always, common sense and courtesy are requested—if unwell, please stay home and rest!

 To learn more, email Marta.